What can the census tell us about areas with low voter registration?

 As part of this work we have set up two dashboards where you can find and compare the following demographic characteristics at constituency level – both 2010 and 2024 boundaries:

 On each dashboard you can use the dropdown menu to select up to three constituencies to compare.
+You can sort and export the data behind each table or chart by hovering over each heading until symbols appear – export is available under “More”.

 Census dashboards: 2010 constituencies 2024 constituencies

-As part of the report we also estimated the number of eligible voters in each tenure in England, including 6.8m individual private renters.
-We also estimate that in total there are just under 12m adults and children in England’s private rented sector.
-Our calculations can be found here.
+As part of the report we also estimated the number of eligible voters in each tenure in England.
+We estimate at the time of the 2021 Census there were:

 Another source of data that can help us to understand the private renter population is the Energy Performance Certificate (EPC) register.
 All private rented homes need an EPC by law and they are all logged online, with tenure details.
 We have been able to find the number of private rented properties in every postcode and have sorted these by constituency (both 2010 and 2024 boundaries).
 You can view and compare this data by constituency on our dashboards.